ABC Learning Design

 Online/Blended Learning Checklist (Macro)

-valuable in the early stages of module development.
+This ‘macro’ checklist covers broad issues surrounding a proposed online/blended module, and is particularly valuable in the early stages of module development.

-If you have any feedback on this website or the blended learning checklists you can use this anonymous feedback form.
+If you have any feedback on this website or the blended learning checklists, you can use this anonymous feedback form.